Authors in East African Journal of Science and Innovation (EAJSTI) must fulfil the criteria for definition of authorship. Specifically;

 Papers will be held for publication until all “in press” citations are either published or posted in full on a preprint server.

-EAJSTI support the Transparency and Openness Promotion (TOP) guidelines to raise the quality of research published in Science and to increase transparency regarding the evidence on which conclusions are based.
+EAJSTI supports the Transparency and Openness Promotion (TOP) guidelines to raise the quality of research published in Science and to increase transparency regarding the evidence on which conclusions are based.

 - Citation standards